 Conventional agriculture rendered indiscriminate use of chemical fertilizer, herbicides and pesticides without taking concern of pollution, particularly soil and water.
 Plant Biotechnology help to minimize the use of fertilizer and pesticide and tends to rehabilitate soil, air, and water quality, the important component of world ecosystem (Zafar et al., 2024) Hence plant Biotechnology is very crucial and decisive in direction of sustainable agriculture.

 The Tissue culture technology is playing pivotal role to generate millions of copy of any lite varieties within limited space and time.
-This technology also helps germplasm for long-term, particularly of vegatatively propagated crops.This is essential to enrich and maintain the biodiversity of the crops (Kumar et al.., 2018).Tissue culture technologies have multifaceted applications in the development and conservation of germplasm.
+This technology also helps germplasm for long-term, particularly of vegatatively propagated crops.This is essential to enrich and maintain the biodiversity of the crops (Kumar et al., 2018).Tissue culture technologies have multifaceted applications in the development and conservation of germplasm.
 It helps to utilize the genetic variability in crops though in vitro pollination and embryo rescue for distant hybridization.
 In addition, haploids, doubled haploids and polyploids can also be developed through tissue culture technology.
 Moreover, tissue culture technology has potential for in vitro mutagenesis, somaclonal variation, in vitro selection, protoplast fusion for producing somatic hybrids, and regeneration of gene manipulated explants for genetically modified are the and doing well in agriculture (Pathirana et al., 2024).

 The recent advancements in plant biotechnological research have elucidated the underlying molecular path of various metabolic processesto develop various high-yielding and stress-tolerant crop varieties too.
 This has resulted in good return of yield alongwith precision agriculture.
 Genemanipulation, marker-assisted selection and molecular breeding, plant transformation and genomics are recent techniques of Plant biotechnologies involved in developing novel variety and nearly isogenic variety.
 Genetic mapping is helpful in the screening for essential traits which was difficult to be done using traditional breeding.
 Marker assisted selection has been proved as a facilitative tool of biotechnology, through which we are able to shorten the period required in the development of the variety (Kumar et al., 2024).